-- Learning objectives and success criteria made explicit and shared with pupils - Learning partners are used and changed weekly to support learning

-- Peer and self-assessment is in use verbally and in written form. - Pupils are engaged in their learning and given speedy feedback during the lesson and in marking - Active learning is encouraged - A range of rich questioning techniques are used to evaluate pupil understanding and move learning on and identify misconceptions - Children are given 3 levels of challenge to choose an appropriate level of work that best suits them. - Use of our Holly Park Learning Skills to ensure we are assessing skills and understanding as well as knowledge. - Pupil involvement in evaluating their own success and next steps - Use of Assessment weeks to support teacher assessments and to identify gaps and misconceptions.
+- Learning objectives and success criteria made explicit and shared with pupils - Learning partners are used and changed every 2-2 weeks to support learning - Peer and self-assessment is in use verbally and in written form. - Pupils are engaged in their learning and given speedy feedback during the lesson and in marking - Active learning is encouraged - A range of rich questioning techniques are used to evaluate pupil understanding and move learning on and identify misconceptions - Teachers may provide a selection of tasks so pupils can select an appropriate level for themselves - Use of our Holly Park Learning Skills to ensure we are assessing skills and understanding as well as knowledge. - Pupil involvement in evaluating their own success and next steps - Use of Assessment weeks to support teacher assessments and to identify gaps and misconceptions.
 Commercially bought tests are from reputable companies and administered in line with test protocols.